jasonsbarr/functional/README.md

 ## Features

+- The ability to create tagged union types with variants
+- Pattern matching on tagged unions with exhaustive variant checking
 - Option, Result, and Either types to eliminate null checks and provide better error handling
 - Functional helpers for composition, currying, and more
 - Collection types with more functionality than what JS arrays give you out-of-the-box